voxel51/fiftyone-teams-app-deploy/docker/README.md

 #### Enabling FiftyOne Teams Authenticated API

-FiftyOne Teams v1.3 introduces the capability to connect FiftyOne Teams SDKs through the FiftyOne Teams API (instead of creating a direct connection to MongoDB).
+FiftyOne Teams v1.3 introduces the capability to connect FiftyOne Teams SDK through the FiftyOne Teams API (instead of creating a direct connection to MongoDB).

 To enable the FiftyOne Teams Authenticated API you will need to [expose the FiftyOne Teams API endpoint](docs/expose-teams-api.md)